 My name is Arslan Zaidi and I’m a statistical geneticist at the University of Pennsylvania.
 I’m interested in understanding how demographic processes such as admixture, population bottlenecks, expansions, non-random mating, and selection shape genetic variation underlying complex traits in humans.

 I am from Pakistan, where I completed my undergraduate degree in genetics from the University of Karachi under the advisorship of Dr. Ahsan Vahidy.
 My graduate work, which I did with Mark Shriver at Penn State, focused on studying the evolutionary genetics of physical traits such as skin pigmentation and 3D facial shape.
 Then I did a postdoc with Kateryna Makova, also at Penn State, where I studied the transmission dynamics of mitochondrial DNA heteroplasmies in human families, and mito-nuclear interactions in admixed populations.
 Currently, I’m a postdoc with Iain Mathieson at The University of Pennsylvania.
-I am continuing to explore the phenotypic effects of mito-nuclear interactions in admixed human populations.
-I’m also study how human demographic history and population stratification impact inference in large-scale genome-wide association studies.
+I’m studying how human demographic history and population stratification impact inference in large-scale genome-wide association studies.
 I am also investigating whether or not (and to what extent) mitochondrial-nuclear epistasis contribute to phenotypic variation in humans.

 You can reach me at aazaidi [at] pennmedicine [dot] upenn [dot] edu.

 BSc in Genetics, 2007

 Zaidi AA*, Wilton PR*, Su MSW, Paul IM, Arbeithuber B, Anthony K, Nekrutenko A, Nielsen R, Makova KD.
 Bottleneck and selection in the germline and maternal age influence transmission of mitochondrial DNA in human pedigrees.
 Proceedings of the National Academy of Sciences 2019